Professional Staff

 Senior Project Manager

-Ms. McCausland has approximately 20 years of experience in environmental engineering and project management working for a variety of industrial clients throughout the United States.
-She has served as project engineer and project manager in all phases of environmental projects; from initial planning and investigation through design, construction, start up, and operation and maintenance.
-She has extensive knowledge of the wood treating, coke, and manufactured gas industries.
-Ms. McCausland is familiar with Superfund, the National Contingency Plan (NCP), and the Resource Conservation and Recovery Act (RCRA).
+Ms. McCausland has over 25 years of experience in environmental engineering and project management working for a variety of industrial clients throughout the United States.
+Ms. McCausland has served as project engineer and project manager in all phases of environmental projects; from initial planning and investigation through design, construction, start up, and operation and maintenance.
+Ms. McCausland is thoroughly familiar with Superfund, the National Contingency Plan (NCP), and the Resource Conservation and Recovery Act (RCRA).

 Ms. McCausland has served as a project coordinator for various projects, negotiating with regulatory agencies, engineering consultants, and contractors on behalf of clients.
 Her responsibilities as project coordinator include compliance with federal and state regulations and orders, managing and tracking project finances and budgets, contract administration, and day-to-day contact with regulatory agencies, engineering consultants and contractors regarding all technical aspects of projects.